jjw-spectrum/abilify-aes/README.md

 This GitHub repo contains the Jupyter Notebook I used to find adverse events in autistic children prescribed aripiprazole for the Spectrum story [Hed TK](https://www.spectrumnews.org).
 In this document, I'll describe how you can use this notebook for your own purposes.
 I'll also lay out the steps I took to go from the raw FAERS data to the visualization that you see in the story.

-These steps are written for relative beginners like me; if you're a more advanced user, you can skip straight to [Adapting the notebook](https://github.com/jjw-spectrum/abilify-aes/blob/master/README.md#adapting-the-notebook).
+These steps are written for relative beginners like me; if you're already an API/FAERS wiz, you can skip straight to [Adapting the notebook](https://github.com/jjw-spectrum/abilify-aes/blob/master/README.md#adapting-the-notebook).

 ## About FAERS
 [FAERS](https://open.fda.gov/data/faers/) is the FDA's Adverse Events Reporting System.
 It's essentially a huge database of every bad reaction to a drug ever reported to the FDA.